jacek-kozakowski/spring-boot-note-sharing/README.md

 I suggest you use the full stack setup to run the project with Docker.
 It makes it easier to test the backend functionality.

+AI services are optional, and the app will still work without them, but you won't be able to use AI features.

 ---

 ## Features